The Commonplace

 0.09

 Security concerns remain a moderate and statistically significant barrier to adoption.
-Adoption Rate negative medium Future intended adoption (intent to increase AI tool usage)
+Adoption Rate negative Future intended adoption (intent to increase AI tool usage)

 n=147